Cozary/Nameless-Trinkets/docs/trinkets/amphibious_hands.md

 ## Configuration:
 - **Is Enable**: Determines whether the trinket's effect is active or not.
-- **Mining Underwater Speed Multiplier**: This determines how much faster the player can mine underwater.
+- **Mining Underwater Speed Percentage**: This determines how much faster the player can mine underwater.

 ## Notes:
 - The **Amphibious Hands** trinket works only when the player is submerged in water, as checked by the `player.isEyeInFluidType` method.